calmm-js/partial.lenses/README.md

 ### Types

-To illustrate the idea we could give lenses the naive type definition
+To illustrate the idea we could give lenses the naïve type definition

 ```haskell
 type Lens s a = (s -> a, a -> s -> s)